ustclug/documentations/docs/infrastructure/intranet/index.md

 - Virtual Switch on vSphere host machine
 - tincVPN

-tincVPN is a mesh VPN, which can be abstructed as a virtual Switch.
+tincVPN is a mesh VPN, which can be abstracted as a virtual Switch.

 vm-nfs.s.ustclug.org runs a layer 2 bridge, connecting tincVPN and SRW2024(physical switch).